About Redwood County

 - The marriage license fee is approximately $115 and is valid for six months from the date of issuance.

 Only eligible applicants as defined by Minnesota law may obtain certified copies, including the person named on the certificate (if of legal age), parents, legal guardians, legal representatives, or others with documented legal entitlement.
-The Minnesota Department of Health, Office of Vital Records in St. Paul serves as the state repository for all Minnesota vital records and can provide certified copies of birth and death certificates for events occurring anywhere in Minnesota.
+The Minnesota Department of Health, Office of Vital Records in St. Paul is the state repository for all Minnesota vital records and can provide certified copies of birth and death certificates for events occurring anywhere in Minnesota.

-Marriage licenses must be obtained from the Redwood County Vital Records office prior to the marriage ceremony, with both applicants required to appear in person with valid identification.
+Marriage licenses must be obtained from Redwood County Vital Records office prior to the marriage ceremony, with both applicants required to appear in person with valid identification.
 Certified copies of marriage certificates can be requested after the completed license has been returned and recorded by the officiant.
-Divorce records (Dissolution of Marriage decrees) are court records maintained by the Clerk of District Court at the Redwood County Courthouse rather than by the vital records office.
+Divorce records (Dissolution of Marriage decrees) are court records maintained by the Clerk of District Court at Redwood County Courthouse rather than by the vital records office.

 Same eligibility and identification requirements apply for all vital records to protect privacy and prevent identity theft.